Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Conclusion

 Finally, a fully analytic model enhances the ability of IceCube-Gen2 radio to identify signals that originate in the firn.
 At the South Pole, the RF index of refraction begins around 1.35 and does not reach the solid ice value of 1.78 until 150-200 meters \cite{Barwick:2018497}.
 There are at least two signals that could originate in the firn: UHE-$\nu$ events that create Askaryan radiation, and UHE cosmic ray cascades partially inside or fully inside the firn.
 The altitude of the South Pole makes the latter possible.
-The Askaryan radiation of the firn UHE-$\nu$ events could be modeled via appropriate density-scaling of the longitudinal length $a$ and the lateral width $1/(\sqrt{2\pi} \rho_{\rm 0})$.
-Being lower in density, the firn woud contain cascades of different size and shape relative to solid ice, which would alter the radiated E-field.
-The Askaryan radiation of UHE cosmic ray cascades within the firn could be similarly modeled, with the caveat that the cosmic ray cascades would also generate geosynchrotron radiation.
-In the atmosphere, the geosynchrotron radiation dominates.
-In the firn, the UHE cosmic ray cascade would only be meters in length instead of kilometers, and the Askaryan radiation is expected to dominate.
+The Askaryan radiation of the firn UHE-$\nu$ events could be modeled via appropriate density-scaling of the cascade parameters.